ExFace/Core/Docs/Installation/IIS_with_SQL_Server.md

 ## Installing the workbench

+Create a folder for the workbench in `C:\inetpub\wwwroot`.
+The name of the forlder will also be the path in your future URLs.

+**IMPORTANT**: the built-in user `IUSR` MUST have full access to the newly created folder!
+Otherwise many administration features will not work properly.

 Now it is time to install the workbench via [Composer](Install_via_Composer.md) or the [deployer app](https://github.com/axenox/deployer/blob/1.x-dev/Docs/index.md) (if you already have a build server).

 **IMPORTANT**: Don't forget to add the IIS-specific installer to the configuration file `System.config.json` to make sure the workbench has proper access to all files and folders it needs after installtion: